railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 In Open ERP each line of a Bill of Materials may itself be a Bill of Materials.
 So it's possible to define BoMs with several levels.
-Instead of defining several BoMs for the cabinet in the figure mrp_chest.png you could define the single Bill of Materials below:
+Instead of defining several BoMs for the cabinet in the figure :ref:`fig-mrparm` you could define the single Bill of Materials below:

 ARM100 ; 1 ; Unit
 PANLAT ; 2 ; m2